stvliu/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 The *params* is typically a JSON that defines the resource id or multiple resources ids.
 For example, to reboot the device one should execute the resource */3/0/4* (Reboot).

-So, the following RPC command need to be sent to ThingsBoard:
+So, the following RPC command need to be sent to GridLinks:

 ```json
 {